miheejb/miheejb/README.md

 MJ here.
-I am learning in web development.
+I am exploring and learning Web development at the moment.
-I am looking for collaborating basic HTML CSS and Java script
+Let's share our projects and grow together.

 <!---
 miheejb/miheejb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.